jim60105/Instagram-to-discord/README.md

 1. Change instagram scraper implementation from html parsing to [Instaloader](https://github.com/instaloader/instaloader) python module
 1. Add monitoring Instagram Stories (login needed)
 1. Structure Rewritten by AltF2 [> Commit](https://github.com/NewCircuit/Instagram-to-discord/commit/53e174232cf11e066a4d743872227149862dd1cd)
+1. "Skip first run" feature: If set to true, the status of the last post will be detected when started, instead of sending the last post.
 1. Dockerized

 ## Requirements